 What Is Concrete Resurfacing And How Can You Do It?

 Essentially, concrete resurfacing encompasses any process of replacing an old concrete slab.
 You’d be considering this option if you have discoloured, damaged or cracked concrete.
+There are multiple ways to do this, and we’ll take you through them in this article.
+Each comes with different implications for cost, durability, and installation process.

 How to Resurface Concrete